Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • White

 Grounding your space with shades of purple introduces a sense of creativity and independence.
-This color is often associated with luxury and royalty, and has generously taken its place in both modern and contemporary design styles.
-However, having a room full of purple furniture can be… overwhelming.
-Make it your accent color surrounded with gray, white, or light pink for a modern, high-style interior.
+This color is often associated with luxury and royalty, and has boldly taken a place in both modern and contemporary design styles.
+However, having a room full of purple furniture can potentially be overwhelming for guests, even if you love how it feels.
+Make it your accent or power color, surrounded by gray, white, or light pink for a modern, high-style interior.

 Green